jmeyer2k/docs/docs/applications/game-servers/garrys-mod-installation-on-centos-7.md

 	./gmodserver install
 	```

-4. Press `y` when it asks about the server directory.
+4. Press `Y` when it asks about the server directory.
-5. Ensure that the install is successful and press `y` when it asks you:
+5. Ensure that the install was successful and press `Y` when it asks you:

 	```
 	 Update state (0x61) downloading, progress: 97.37 (3695044726 / 3795030198)